arnaudmourgues/scrum/README.md

 -> and find the abstract

--Function that put those informations in an output file
+-Function that creates an output folder, with an output file for each pdf in the folder

+-Function that creates either xml outputs files if the tag "-x" is detected or a plain text if their is the tag "-t"

 ## USER STORY :
-**_As a researcher, I want to get the abstract of colleagues in a plain text file_**
+**_As a researcher, I want to get the data of pdf files into xml files**

 *Priority : >>*